magoo/redteam-plan/README.md

 - How thorough was the Blue Team's investigation and containment?

 ### Post Mortem
+A high quality post mortem will inform months of roadmapped security work, and calibrate everyone on a mission through a shared experience.
 - Has a thorough interviewing process or debrief happened with all participants in the exercise?
 - Have all follow up mitigation items been collected centrally and prioritized based on the value sentiment of the participants?
 - Are these sentiments being concluded and presented back to the participants?